Grouping entities

 ## Troubleshooting and FAQ

-There is no difference between these. `x-cortex-service-groups` has been deprecated in favor of `x-cortex-groups`, but the change is backward-compatible.
+There is no functional difference. `x-cortex-service-groups` is deprecated in favor of `x-cortex-groups`, but the change is backward-compatible; existing configurations using the old key will continue to work.

 ---